 Causes: Dry cat food diets which can promote the formation of crystals and stones, stress, bacterial infection and tumours.
 Up to 65% of cats with FLUTD have no known cause.

 Symptoms: Straining to urinate, frequent genital licking, crying in the litter tray, going to the toilet in other places, frequent trips to the litter tray, inability to urinate.

 Diagnosis: Thorough physical examination along with baseline tests which include complete blood count, biochemical profile, urinalysis, ultrasound and, x-rays.

 Treatment: A completely blocked cat will need to have his bladder emptied, fluid therapy, stone dissolving diets, antibiotics, and encourage water consumption to dilute the urine.

 Formerly known as FUS (Feline Urologic Syndrome), FLUTD (feline lower urinary tract disease) is a group of conditions affecting the cat’s lower urinary system and bladder, including urolithiasis (stones in the urinary tract), cystitis (inflammation of the bladder), urinary tract infection and urethral obstruction.

-Approximately 1% of the cat population will experience FLUTD, it is more serious in males than females as they have a narrower urethra, making them more prone to becoming blocked.
+Approximately 1% of the cat population will experience FLUTD.
+The condition is more serious in males than females as they have a narrower urethra, this makes them more prone to blockages.
 Urethral obstruction is a medical emergency.